 The ITAAC inspection philosophy contained in IMC 2503 recognizes that several ITAAC are expected to be closely related, thereby providing the NRC with the opportunity to evaluate a group of ITAAC based upon an examination of some representative ITAAC within the group.
 Such an inspection approach would allow for the efficient use of NRC inspection resources not only for the ITAAC examinations, but also for the routine evaluation of the construction processes that result in the ITAAC products and completion.

 To direct and govern this ITAAC focus, a methodology was developed using a sampling inspection approach.
 Based upon an analysis and estimate of the NRC inspection resources required to review and conduct direct inspection of the ITAAC-related work for two certified designs (the AP1000 and ABWR), it was determined that the CIP would rely upon an ITAAC sampling inspection process.
 This decision was based upon the perspective that complete coverage and direct inspection of the activities associated with the entire population of the AP1000 and ABWR ITAACs is an inefficient and unnecessary use of dedicated NRC inspection resources.
 In order to facilitate the use of sampling inspections to confirm adequate licensee control and completion of the ITAAC, an inspection planning tool, identified as the ITAAC Matrix, was developed.
+ITAACs that are selected for inspection are referred to as targeted ITAAC.
 The sampling methodology and the ITAAC Matrix are described in detail in Appendix B to this IMC, and in IMC 2503.

 An additional ITAAC inspection area concerns DAC, which are part of the ITAAC inventory for a given design.
 For specific disciplines, design details are not provided at the time of DCD certification.
 These design details will be verified as part of the ITAAC to demonstrate that the system design and as-built configuration conformed to the licensing basis.
 The DAC apply in three specific disciplines as outlined in SECY 92-053.
 They are: digital instrumentation and control design; piping design; and human factors engineering.
 Additionally, the ABWR design includes some limited radiation protection DAC.